SaymaShipra/SaymaShipra/README.md

 # 💫 About Me:

-I'm a motivated Full Stack Developer passionate about building user-friendly interfaces and continuously exploring modern web technologies.
+I'm a motivated MERN Stack Developer passionate about building user-friendly interfaces and continuously exploring modern web technologies.

 🔭  Currently working on a **Recipe Sharing Application** using React and Firebase   <br>🌱 Exploring **Express.js**, **MongoDB**, and advanced **JWT authentication**   <br> 💡 Building a **Construction Expense Tracker** for personal use  <br> 💬  Ask me about **frontend development**, **Firebase Auth**, or crafting smooth user interfaces    <br> 📫 How to reach me: saymashipra@hotmail.com  <br>-⚡ Fun fact: I love turning coffee into code ☕